We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Risk factors for rickets include the following:

-You are at a higher risk if you live in an area with little exposure to sunlight, or if you work indoors during daylight hours.
+Our bodies produce more vitamin D when they’re exposed to sunshine, so you’re more at risk for rickets if you live in an area with little sunlight.
+You’re also at a higher risk if you work indoors during daylight hours.

 Symptoms of rickets include:

-- impaired growth and short stature
+- stunted growth and short stature

 - bone fractures